A 5-step guide to starting your own travel blog in less than 30 minutes

 From a non-business perspective I’ve made countless friends with people who found me via the blog, and I love having an online archive where I can look back at all the stories and photos from my travels.

-Whether you’re looking to become a professional travel blogger or just want online space to share your travel stories with the world, I’ve put together a quick-start guide to starting a travel blog.
+Whether you’re looking to become a professional travel blogger or just want online travel journal to share your travel stories with the world, I’ve put together a quick-start guide to starting a travel blog.

 How to start a travel blog in 5 steps: